My personal recipe for spaghetti sauce with meat: a classic pasta sauce, homemade from scratch and the best ever! And you will love it too…

 - salt

-- Stir the ground beef and vegetables regularly and brown the beef for 4 to 5 minutes on all sides.
+Stir the ground beef and vegetables regularly and brown the beef for 4 to 5 minutes on all sides.
 Break any large chunks of ground beef using a fork.
 Season the beef mince with a good dash of pepper and salt.
-I also like to add a splash of worcester sauce (optional) at this stage.
+I also like to add a clove and fennel seeds (optional) at this stage.
 Also pour in the glass of red wine.

-- Stir all the ingredients very well now.
-Then put a lid on the pan and turn the heat a little lower.
-Simmer the spaghetti sauce for 45 minutes to 1 hour.
-Keep an eye on the simmering spaghetti sauce and add a little water or red wine if necessary.
-In the end check the seasoning of the spaghetti sauce and add extra pepper or salt to taste if necessary.
+Stir all the ingredients well and put a lid on the pan.
+Turn the heat lower.
+Gently simmer the sauce simmer for about 1 hour.
+Stir regularly.
+Add water or red wine if necessary.
+In the end check the seasoning.
+Add extra pepper or salt to taste.

 Remove the cooked sprigs of rosemary.
 Take the spaghetti sauce off the heat and let it rest for now under a lid.
 Cook some pasta in the meantime.
 Then divide the cooked pasta over deep plates.
 Top with a good scoop of the freshly made spaghetti sauce.
 Sprinkle with grated cheese (optional) and serve piping hot.